In a rush and just want my recommendation? I think the Pedigree Dentastix is a great choice.

 - VetOne DuoClenz Enzyme Coated Dog Dental Chews for Large Dogs – Veterinarian Formulated – 30 Count

-I’ve reviewed a variety of chews, some of which my dogs have used in the past, to narrow the options down to five that I feel are the top choices on the market.
+I’ve reviewed a variety of chews in order to narrow the options down to five that I feel are the top choices on the market.

 Pedigree is a well-known name in the pet industry.
 The Dentastix treats come in size options so that you can match the size of the treat to the size of your dog.
 They also come in a variety of flavors, including peanut butter, mint, and bacon.